brainhack-princeton/handbook/docs/content_pages/hack_pages/syllabus2020.rst

 1. *If you are at PNI*, make sure you have access to the PNI server (i.e., request a `PNI NetID <https://frevvo-prod.princeton.edu/frevvo/web/tn/pu.nplc/u/84fd5e8d-587a-4f6a-a802-0c3d2819e8fe/app/_sO14QHzSEemyQZ_M7RLPOg/formtype/_b4L9oHz4EemyQZ_M7RLPOg/popupform>`_).
 After requesting your PNI NetID, follow the provided instructions to login and setup your password.

-2. *If you are not at PNI*, figure out where you want your working directory for the workshop to live.
+2. *If you do not have PNI server access*, figure out where you want your working directory for the workshop to live.
 This can be on your local machine, or if you have access to a server at your home institution that you normally use for data processing/analysis, you may want to work there.
 Either way, follow the instructions to `download the sample data <../01-03-sampleProjectWithBIDS.html>`_ and save it in your desired working directory.
 Note, if you have PNI server access you do not need to download the sample data ahead of time.

+3. *If you do not have PNI server access*, download the :blue:`new_study_template` folder available on `Google Drive <https://drive.google.com/drive/folders/1w-UIlPSctf-XM3Xv1PBQtipWCfYd0mmc?usp=sharing>`_.
+Save it in the same working directory as the downloaded sample data.

+4. *If you are using a Windows machine*, you should consider `installing a Windows subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_.
+When choosing your Linux distribution, choose the newest version of Ubuntu LTS.

-3. If you do not already have it, download and install `XQuartz <https://www.xquartz.org/>`_ on your local machine.
+5. *If you are using a Mac*: If you do not already have it, download and install `XQuartz <https://www.xquartz.org/>`_ on your local machine.
 After installing, you will need to log out of your computer's user account and then log back in (or just restart your computer).
 Then open a Terminal and type:

 .. code-block:: bash

 	defaults write org.macosforge.xquartz.X11 enable_iglx -bool true

-4. Download and install a text editor on your local machine (recommended: `Sublime Text <https://www.sublimetext.com/>`_).
+6. *Everyone*: Download and install a text editor on your local machine (recommended: `Sublime Text <https://www.sublimetext.com/>`_).

 Week 2: Using Git and GitHub
 ----------------------------